 Typically, the illness begins with vague midabdominal or periumbilical discomfort followed by nausea, anorexia, and indigestion.
 The pain is continuous but not severe, with occasional mild cramping.
 The patient may feel constipated or may vomit.
 Importantly, within several hours of the onset of symptoms the pain shifts to the right-lower quadrant, becoming localized and causing discomfort on moving, walking, or coughing.

 Physical examination shows localized tenderness to palpation and perhaps slight muscular guarding.
 Rebound or percussion tenderness (the latter provides the same information more humanely) may be elicited in the right-lower quadrant.
-Rectal and pelvic examinations are likely ...
+Rectal ...